mlpack/models/README.md

 We provide ability to download datasets as well as pretrained weights using our utility functions, by default we asume the server to be mlpack.org.
-To dowload any file from mlpack.org simple use following command.
+To dowload any file from mlpack.org simple use the following command.

 NOTE: Our dataloader and models automatically download weights if neccesary during runtime.